Trail : home : Leading Foundation Stage Teachers

 2. Complete the application form at the end of this section.

-3. If you are unable to attend on the date chosen, please contact Freddie Bailey at Lancashire County Council by telephoning 01257 516166 as soon as possible.
+3. If you are unable to attend on the date chosen, please contact Carol Hardman at Lancashire County Council by telephoning 01257 516166 as soon as possible.

 4. In order to secure the continuation of this project and to aid our quality assurance arrangements, we would appreciate the completion of an evaluation form after the visit.
 This will be provided with your confirmation letter.